awsdocs/aws-doc-sdk-examples/javav2/example_code/personalize/Readme.md

 **WARNING**: _Running these JUnit tests manipulates real Amazon resources and may incur charges on your account._

  ### Properties file
-Before running the Personalize JUnit tests, you must define values in the **config.properties** file located in the **resources** folder.
+Before running the Amazon Personalize JUnit tests, you must define values in the **config.properties** file located in the **resources** folder.
 This file contains values that are required to run the JUnit tests.
 For example, you define a solution name used in the tests.
 If you do not define all values, the JUnit tests fail.

 Define these values to successfully run the JUnit tests:

-- **existingSolutionArn** - The ARN value of an existing solution.
+- **existingSolutionArn** - The Amazon Resource Name (ARN) value of an existing solution.
 - **solutionVersionArn** - The ARN of the solution version that is used in the **CreateCampaign** test.
 - **campaignName** - The name of a campaign to create.
 - **modelName** - The model name used in various tests.
 - **datasetGroupArn** - The ARN of the dataset group used to create a solution.
 - **recipeArn** - The ARN of a recipe used in the **DescribeRecipe** test.
 - **solutionName** - The name of the solution to create.
 - **campaignArn** - The ARN of a campaign used in the **DescribeCampaign** test.